Fuel leak ruins NASA’s 2nd shot at launching moon rocket

 The first attempt earlier in the week was also marred by escaping hydrogen, but those leaks were elsewhere on the 322-foot (98-meter) rocket, the most powerful ever built by NASA.

-There was no immediate word on when NASA might try again.
+NASA Administrator Bill Nelson said repair work could bump the launch into October.

+Mission managers planned to meet later in the day to decide on a course of action.
 After Tuesday, a two-week launch blackout period kicks in.
-Extensive fuel leak repairs could require that the rocket be hauled off the pad and back into its hangar, possibly pushing the flight into October.
+Extensive leak inspections and repairs, meanwhile, could require that the rocket be hauled off the pad and back into the hangar; that would push the flight into October, Nelson said.

+“We’ll go when it’s ready.
+We don’t go until then and especially now on a test flight, because we’re going to stress this and test it … and make sure it’s right before we put four humans up on the top of it,” Nelson said.

+He added: “This is part of our space program: Be ready for the scrubs.”

 Blackwell-Thompson finally halted the countdown after three to four hours of futile effort.